masterroshikachamcha/Text-Steganography/README.md

 # Text-Steganography
 This is encoding secret files within text files
-It is a Research Ppaer Implementation and I am attaching the paper which I have reffered to
+It is a Research Paper Implementation and I am attaching the paper which I have reffered to